jmbredenberg/Mafia-rules/README.md

 ###Plant Evidence: (2 uses)

 Choose a player X, and a role and alignment.
+The alignment can include "conscripted" and an original role.
 From now on, all attempts to shovel player X will return the falsified role and alignment.

 ###Manipulate the Press: (1 use)